gradle/gradle/design-docs/play-support.md

 #### Test coverage

-- Changes to source are reflected in running play app (TODO: expand for relevant different types of source)
+- Changes to source are reflected in running play app
+  - test changes to different types of source:
+     - controller (java/scala), routes, model (java/scala), views (twirl), javascript, coffeescript, css, lesscss
 - Reload is not triggered if dependency of play run task fails

+### Backlog & Open Issues

+- Debugging Play application that is run with playRun
+  - currently there isn't a way to add debugging JVM arguments to the worker process
+- PlayRun uses org.gradle.api.tasks.compile.BaseForkOptions for forkOptions.
+That class is documented to hold forked compiler JVM arguments.
+- Reloading doesn't support multi-project builds
+  - The BuildLink solution returns a new classloader that contains the "changing" application resources.
+All other dependencies should be in the higher level classloader.
+    However there isn't currently a way to distinguish the changing dependencies (application resources) in a multi-project build.

 ### Story: Build of pending changes is deferred until reload is requested by Play application